 How it Works

 Relugolix is an oral, once-daily, gonadotropin-releasing hormone (GnRH) receptor antagonist.
-By inhibiting GnRH receptors in the anterior pituitary gland, relugolix rapidly reduces the circulating gonadotropins luteinizing hormone (LH) and follicle-stimulating hormone (FSH), leading to the suppression of estrogen in women and testosterone in men.
-Suppression of these hormones improves the symptoms of uterine fibroids and endometriosis in women and decreases prostate-specific antigen (PSA) levels in men with advanced prostate cancer.
+Inhibition of GnRH receptors in the anterior pituitary by relugolix prevents secretion of GnRH, which thereby reduces the circulating gonadotropins luteinizing hormone (LH) and follicle-stimulating hormone (FSH), leading to the suppression of estrogen production in women and testosterone production in men.
+Myovant’s ongoing clinical trials are investigating whether relugolix can adequately and consistently suppress these hormones and improve the symptoms of uterine fibroids and endometriosis in women and decrease prostate-specific antigen (PSA) levels in men with advanced prostate cancer.

 Unlike GnRH agonists, relugolix does not cause transient increases in gonadotropin secretion (flare), which can result in an initial worsening of clinical symptoms.
-Moreover, upon treatment discontinuation, its effects diminish quickly and hormone levels rapidly return to baseline.
-We believe relugolix, when co-administered with low-dose estrogen and progesterone add-back therapy, will preserve bone mineral density in women and increase tolerability.
+Upon treatment discontinuation, hormone levels return to baseline within days in some cases.